Recommender systems based on graph embedding techniques: A comprehensive review: Knowledge graph embedding for recommendation

-The other promising direction of knowledge graph embedding-based recommendation in practice is news recommender systems \cite{karimi2018news, li2019survey, abdollahpouri2021toward, raza2021news}.
-Because of their textual recommendation scenarios \cite{wang2018dkn}, there raises three more challenges for news recommender systems compared with those based on non-textual scenarios: first, the news is distinctly time-sensitive.
-In this case, the relevance to the reality makes the news fade away rapidly over time and the out-of-date news is replaced by new ones.
-Second, user's interests in the news are topic-sensitive, diversified, and changeable related to current social focuses.
-Third, news language is generally comprised of professional knowledge and common sense organized through logic, requiring sophisticated techniques combined with embedding and NLP to understand, reason, and preserve them.
-Equipping content-based recommendation methods with knowledge as external resources enable the learning and preservation of relatedness between news words as well as their latent knowledge-level connections.
-For instance, after identifying word entities in the news, DKN \cite{wang2018dkn} employs an enormous knowledge graph to build relations between these word entities and constructs a small domain knowledge graph for each piece of news.
-Based on this knowledge graph, DKN learns the embeddings of news pieces by using a convolutional neural network (CNNs) \cite{albawi2017understanding}.
+The other promising direction of knowledge graph embedding-based recommendation in the application is news recommender systems \cite{karimi2018news, li2019survey, abdollahpouri2021toward, raza2021news}.
+Compared with recommendation based on non-textual scenarios, since the primary information for recommendation in news recommender systems is textual content \cite{wang2018dkn}, there raise three more questions: first, the news is distinctly time-sensitive.
+In other words, the relevance to reality makes the news fade away rapidly over time, where out-of-date news is constantly replaced by new ones.
+Second, user's interests in the news are generally topic-sensitive, diversified and changeable, related to current social focuses and issues.
+Third, news language is generally comprised of both professional knowledge structured logically and common sense presented causally.
+To understand, reason and represent it, techniques in NLP combined with graph embedding are both required, which are more sophisticated than previous ones for non-textual recommendation.
+Equipping content-based recommendation methods with knowledge as external resources enable the learning and representation of relatedness between news words as well as their latent knowledge-level connections more precisely.
+For instance, by employing an enormous knowledge graph in recommendation DKN \cite{wang2018dkn} can build relations between the word entities identified and extracted from the news, used to construct a small domain knowledge graph for each piece of news consisting of these word entities and relations.
+Based on the domain knowledge graph, DKN can learn the embeddings of news pieces through a convolutional neural network (CNNs) \cite{albawi2017understanding}.